 If a driver has been charged with a traffic violation they do not have the right to trial by a jury.
 The defendant may offer opposing evidence, argue the law, present supporting witnesses and other evidence, and cross-examine the law enforcement officer who issued the citation.

 If a driver is judged "not guilty," the bail will be refunded if previously posted.
 Drivers judged "guilty" must pay the fine or, in a serious misdemeanor, serve the sentence.
-People who willfully do not pay the fine and/or do not serve the sentence within the time authorized may have their driver's license suspended.
-They may be charged with contempt of court or failure to pay a fine, in which case a warrant may be issued for their arrest and their driving privilege may be suspended.
+People who willfully do not pay the fine and/or do not serve the sentence within the time authorized may be charged with contempt of court or failure to pay a fine, in which case court collections unit will begin to pursue the court-ordered debt from the individual.

 Driving Under the Influence